Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus VI.
 Restyling 2013 of the year

-The design was also liked by many, however, the Taurus is criticized for the lack of interior space and reduced visibility despite the full external dimensions, compared with the closest competitor - Honda Chord.
+The design was also liked by many, but the Taurus is criticized for the lack of interior space and reduced visibility despite its full external dimensions, compared to its closest competitor - Honda Accord.

-IN 2013 year, the Sixth Generation Taurus was updated.
-On the face of cosmetic changes in appearance, new engines, new technologies.
-The most noticeable external changes are a new front end with clear angles and restyled headlights.
-The rear has not changed much, but the interior has been left as it was.
+IN 2013 the sixth generation of Taurus was updated in 2015.
+Cosmetic changes to the exterior, new engines, and new technologies are evident.
+The most noticeable exterior changes are the new front end with sharp angles and restyled headlights.
+The rear end has not changed much, and the interior has been left as it was.

 Seventh generation